patrickt/effects-benchmarks/README.md

 # Future work
 * More benchmarks: `Writer`, logging, `grammar`, `pipes`.
-* `polysemy` can probably get some more speed out of it: some of these results are slightly baffling.
 * I am going to make this emit pretty graphs, or at least graphable .csv files, someday.